ATUstudent/SOCProject/index.md

 categories: demo
 ---

 Hello there, David here.
-My SOC project is a Number Display.
-You flick a switch and a number appears.
-The numbers are from 1 to 16.
-The switch number order gies from left to right (smallest to largest)
+My SOC project is a Flashing cross design.
+You flick a vga on and the color changes. .
+The colors in the background change to the cros

 ## **Template VGA Design**
 ### **Project Set-Up**